Ethra8/history_beyond_myth/README.md

 States the curious coincidences found between the legendary Island of Avalon, and the Island of Guernsey, which was highly valued for having the best *European Abalones*, and for its strategic location.
 Could the *Island of Avalon* be a derivation from *Isle of Abalones*, considering the French pronunciation of the word?.
 This page is divided into sections, each containing a picture, a video, or an interactive map on the left, and some related text on the right.
 The ***sections are responsive***, and change their layout on smaller devices as tablets or phones, where the text goes on the top, and the image, map or video related to the bottom of its section.
 The sections are the following:

+1. **NAVIGATION BAR**
+2. **HEADER**
-1. **French Pronunciation of Abalone**: Contains an audio tag with controls of the word [*abalone* in French](https://voix.larousse.fr/francais/322395fra2.mp3).
+3. **AUDIO FILE: French Pronunciation of Abalone**: Contains an audio tag with controls of the word [*abalone* in French](https://voix.larousse.fr/francais/322395fra2.mp3).
 The source of this audio file is the French Larousse dictionary.

-2. **England's Kings were French**: Contains a *Youtube* video with a song written by King Richard himself in old French dialect "[Ja nus Hos Pris](https://youtu.be/-1BG1UEACHs)", to provide the user with an entertaining way to acknowledge that in fact, England's kings belonging to the Norman Plantagenet dinasty spoke old French (Norman French) on a regular basis, and not English.
+4. **SECTION 1: England's Kings were French**: Contains a *Youtube* video with a song written by King Richard himself in old French dialect "[Ja nus Hos Pris](https://youtu.be/-1BG1UEACHs)", to provide the user with an entertaining way to acknowledge that in fact, England's kings belonging to the Norman Plantagenet dinasty spoke old French (Norman French) on a regular basis, and not English.

-3. **The Value of Abalones**: As some users may not be aware of the existence of these marine gastropod moluscs, this section provides references on the value of abalones from ancient times, both for their mother-of-pearl large-sized shell, with distinctive shades of color, as for their meat-like taste.
+5. **SECTION 2: The Value of Abalones**: As some users may not be aware of the existence of these marine gastropod moluscs, this section provides references on the value of abalones from ancient times, both for their mother-of-pearl large-sized shell, with distinctive shades of color, as for their meat-like taste.
 Also brings references on how the Isle of Guernsey is home the most appreciated European abalone since ancient times.

-4. **Medieval Jewelry**: This section provides the reader with evidence and reference of medieval jewelry from the Frankrish Kingdom made of mother-of-pearl (most probably abalone).
+6. **SECTION 3: Medieval Jewelry**: This section provides the reader with evidence and reference of medieval jewelry from the Frankrish Kingdom made of mother-of-pearl (most probably abalone).
 There is also a picture of a [Frankrish gold brooch](https://www.metmuseum.org/art/collection/search/465810) found dated c.600, part of the *Medieval Art* collection of the **The Met Museum** in New York.

-5. **Abalones, the Sea Truffles**: This section aims to provide the reader with more detailed evidence and reference of what was previously stated in the section "the Value of Abalones".
+7. **SECTION 4: Abalones, the Sea Truffles**: This section aims to provide the reader with more detailed evidence and reference of what was previously stated in the section "the Value of Abalones".
 As abalones are still very much valued as a luxury product nowadays, considered the sea truffles by the French, a *Youtube* video has been included showing [two Michellin starred chef preparing and cooking abalones](https://youtu.be/o5VPONMX19Q) in his restaurant.

-6. **Strategic Location**: This section has an interactive map from *Google Maps* showing the exact location of the Island of Guernsey, half-way from Brittany and south Wales.
+8. **SECTION 5: Strategic Location**: This section has an interactive map from *Google Maps* showing the exact location of the Island of Guernsey, half-way from Brittany and south Wales.

-7. **Mists of Guernsey**: This last section finally includes a seascape picture of Guernsey during sunset, clearly showing its mists surrounding the sharp rocks that go way in the ocean's shallow seabed all around the island.
+9. **SECTION 6: Mists of Guernsey**: This last section finally includes a seascape picture of Guernsey during sunset, clearly showing its mists surrounding the sharp rocks that go way in the ocean's shallow seabed all around the island.
 Some imagery of the mythical Island of Avalon depictures the island immersed into profound mists.

+10. **FOOTER**

   ![image](https://github.com/Ethra8/history_beyond_myth/assets/80659091/b3565b2b-ed1a-4014-834e-23543e035638)

 ### [SIGN-UP PAGE](https://englishgrows.com/history_beyond_myth/sign_up.html) - STRUCTURE
 This page' structure is as follows:

-- **Header**
+1. **NAVIGATION BAR**
+2. **HEADER**

-- **Sign-up Form**: Placed on the top of the page in any screen size, after the header.
-On laptops, it is displayed on the right side of the screen, sharind the screen width with the events section.
+3. **Sign-up Form**: Placed on the top of the page in any screen size, after the header.
+On desktops, it is displayed on the right side of the screen, sharind the screen width with the events section.
 But as this page, as all others, is **responsive**, on smaller devices as tablets or phones, the form stays at the top, not sharing the width with the events section.

-- **Events Section**: PLaced on the top-left side of large devices such as laptops, and after the form in smaller devices such as tablets or phones.
-This section contains two subsections:
+4. **SECTION: EVENTS**: Placed on the top-left side of large devices such as desktops or tablets (landscape position), and after the form in smaller devices such as tablets (portrait position) or phones.
+This section contains 3 subsections.
+On desktops and tablets, these 3 sections include a related image.
+On phones, only the text for design purposes:
-    * **Social Events**: Brief description of the events that the user will be informed of, after deciding to sign-up.
+    * **Social Events**: Brief description of the kind of social events that the user will be informed of, after deciding to sign-up.
+    * **Cultural Events**: Brief description of the kind of cultural events that the user will be informed of, after deciding to sign-up.
     * **Sight Seeing**: Brief description of the organised visits that the user will be informed of, after deciding to sign-up.

     ![image](https://github.com/Ethra8/history_beyond_myth/assets/80659091/653a0b50-b100-4ff5-91de-fa33e732db62)

 ### [404 PAGE](https://englishgrows.com/history_beyond_myth/404.html) - STRUCTURE
-Provides the user with an error page that follows the same line of design as the rest of the site, adding a note of humour to relieve some possible frustration that an error could cause in case something goes wrong.
+Provides the user with an error page that follows the same line of design as the rest of the site, adding a ***note of humour*** to relieve some possible frustration that an error could cause in case something goes wrong.
 The imagery has been carefully selected, and as a fixed image there is a medieval thinker taken from the *Codex Manesse*, dated around 1250.

 ![image](https://github.com/Ethra8/history_beyond_myth/assets/80659091/fac98c2d-966e-4aa8-ae17-90b963d36247)

 ## DESIGN ELEMENTS